-1. A five-year combined course leading to the award of the degrees of Bachelor of Jurisprudence and Bachelor of Laws.

-2. A five-year combined course leading to the award of the degrees of Bachelor of Arts and Bachelor of Laws.

-3. A five-year combined course leading to the award of the degrees of Bachelor of Social Science and Bachelor of Laws.

-4. A five-year combined course leading to the award of the degrees of Bachelor of Commerce and Bachelor of Laws.

-5. A five-year combined course leading to the degrees of Bachelor of Economics and Bachelor of Laws.

-6. A five-year combined course leading to the award of the degrees of Bachelor of Science and Bachelor of Laws.

-7. A six-year combined course leading to the award of the degrees of Bachelor of Social Work and Bachelor of Laws.

-8. A three-year full-time course leading to the award of the degree of Bachelor of Laws; this course is available only to graduates or graduands.

-9. A six-year part-time course leading to the award of the degree of Bachelor of Laws; this course is only available to graduates and people over 23 who have achieved professional maturity of roughly equivalent nature.

-10.A three-year full-time course leading to the award of the degree of Bachelor of Jurisprudence.
+- 1. A five-year combined course leading to the award of the degrees of Bachelor of Jurisprudence and Bachelor of Laws. - 2.
+A five-year combined course leading to the award of the degrees of Bachelor of Arts and Bachelor of Laws. - A five-year combined course leading to the award of the degrees of Bachelor of Social Science and Bachelor of Laws. - 4.
+A five-year combined course leading to the award of the degrees of Bachelor of Commerce and Bachelor of Laws. - 5.
+A five-year combined course leading to the degrees of Bachelor of Economics and Bachelor of Laws. - 6.
+A five-year combined course leading to the award of the degrees of Bachelor of Science and Bachelor of Laws. - 7.
+A six-year combined course leading to the award of the degrees of Bachelor of Social Work and Bachelor of Laws. - 8.
+A three-year full-time course leading to the award of the degree of Bachelor of Laws; this course is available only to graduates or graduands. - 9.
+A six-year part-time course leading to the award of the degree of Bachelor of Laws; this course is only available to graduates and people over 23 who have achieved professional maturity of roughly equivalent nature. - 10.
+A three-year full-time course leading to the award of the degree of Bachelor of Jurisprudence. - 11.
+A six year full-time course leading to the award of the degrees Bachelor of Engineering and Bachelor of Laws.